 This statement covers the activities of EHA and its subsidiary companies.
 The Group’s principal activities are the development, management and maintenance of good quality social, affordable and market rent housing, and the provision of care.

 Estuary Housing Association Limited was founded in the 1970s and registered with the Housing Corporation in 1984.
 It is a Registered Society under the Co-Operative and Community Benefit Society Act 2014, with charitable rules and status.
 It is regulated by the Regulator of Social Housing, Care Quality Commission and Ofsted.
-It provides over 4500 homes in 17 local authority areas across Essex and three bordering London boroughs of Redbridge; Havering; and Barking & Dagenham.
-The largest concentration of this provision, 1,581 units are in the town of Southend-on-Sea.
+It provides over 4600 homes in 14 local authority areas across Essex, three in Suffolk and three bordering London boroughs of Redbridge; Havering; and Barking & Dagenham.
+The largest concentration of this provision, 1,626 units are in the town of Southend-on-Sea.
 The Association provides additional services in Southend, including a Nursery and Housing Office.
-Our remaining stock is dispersed throughout Essex, in both urban and rural areas.
+Our remaining stock is dispersed throughout Essex and Suffolk, in both urban and rural areas.

 High risk activities